Octoberfest7/DropSpawn_BOF/README.md

 ***DropSpawn enables DLL hijacking using System32 executables (and others found in additional non-user-writable folders) by spoofing the "The directory from which the application is loaded" to an arbitrary user-specified one.***

 ### Note:
 The public release of DropSpawn differs slightly from the non-public one.
 The non-public release leverages a proprietary payload generator, making the experience much more seamless for the operator.
-The public release has been altered slightly to account for the fact that users will their own ways of generating  DLL hijack compatible payloads.
+The public release has been altered slightly to account for the fact that users will have their own ways of generating  DLL hijack compatible payloads.
 A Python3 script as well as source code for a demonstration DLL have been included to assist users in integrating and weaponizing dropspawn.

 ## How to Use
 ### 1.